Queen Medb: 9 Ways to Honor the Celtic Goddess of Sovereignty

 7. Visit Her Sacred Sites

 There are more than a few sites in Ireland that are associated with the Intoxicating One.
 Research these sites and if you can travel to Ireland, visit her sacred places.
 Queen Maeve’s grave on the summit of Knocknarea is perhaps the most famous supposed burial place.
 There’s also a slab in County Roscommon believed to be the Queen’s grave.
 Or visit Cruachan in Connacht, as this was Maeve’s kingdom.
 As well as the Hill of Tara.
+Photos of my time at Knocma Hill in Gallway are shown here.
+I felt the fae’s presence particularly strong at the top of the hill, where Queen Medb’s cairn is supposedly located (one of her supposed resting places).

 8. Cheese Fasting